pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/01_prerequisite_concepts.md

 }
 ```

-When we publish the verifications, we similarly tag the provider version with the git branch.
+When we publish the verifications, we similarly associate the provider version with the git branch.

 ```js
 const baseOpts = {